nickp60/riboSeed/README.md

 NOTE: If using a reference with long names or containing special characters, use the --name argument to rename the contigs to something a bit more convenient and less prone to errors when piping results.

-### `riboSelect.py`
+### `select`
-`riboSelect.py` searches the genome for rRNA annotations, clusters them into likely ribosomal groups, and outputs a colon-separated list of clustered rRNA locus tags by record id.
+`select` searches the genome for rRNA annotations, clusters them into likely ribosomal groups, and outputs a colon-separated list of clustered rRNA locus tags by record id.

 You will probably want to preview your file to figure out the syntax used. (ie, 16s vs 16S, rRNA vs RRNA, etc...)

-If not using `riboScan.py` or if not working with a prokaryotic genome, you will need to change `--specific_features` appropriately to reflect the annotations in your reference (ie, for a fungal genome, use `--specific_features 5_8S:18S:28S`).
+If not using `scan` or if not working with a prokaryotic genome, you will need to change `--specific_features` appropriately to reflect the annotations in your reference (ie, for a fungal genome, use `--specific_features 5_8S:18S:28S`).

 NOTE: the format of the output text file is very simple, and due to the relatively small number of such coding sequences in bacterial genomes, this can be constructed by hand if the clusters do not look appropriate.
 The format is `genome_sequence_id locus_tag1:locus_tag2`, where each line represents a cluster.
 See example below, where 14 rRNAs are clustered into 6 groups: